underwood/sw/README.md

 php artisan key:generate
 php artisan migrate

+Run the command to update the shipdate_expected. php artisan app:update-ship-date

 Feel free to email if you have any issues running this locally.

 ## About Laravel